 The aggregate District tax levy is apportioned and certified in November of the current fiscal year for collection to comprising municipalities based on the immediate past October 1 full or "equalized" taxable property values.
 As permitted by a collecting municipality's ordinance, taxes must be paid in full or in two or more installments with the first installment payable the subsequent January 31 and a final payment no later than the following July 31.
-On or before January 15, and by the 20th of each subsequent month thereafter, the District is paid by the collecting municipalities its proportionate share of tax collections received through the last day of the preceding month.
+By the 20th of February, the District is paid by the collecting municipalities its proportionate share of tax collections received through the last day of the preceding month.
 On or before August 20, the county treasurer makes full settlement to the District for any remaining balance.